w3f/polkadot-wiki/docs/learn-auction.md

 ## Why use a Candle auction?

-The open and transparent nature of blockchain systems opens attack vectors which are non-existent in traditional auction formats.
+The open and transparent nature of blockchain systems opens attack vectors that are non-existent in traditional auction formats.
 Normal open auctions in particular can be vulnerable to _auction sniping_ when implemented over the internet or on a blockchain.